Identity Recovery

 When It Works Best

-It won't recover visitors who return from a different device, switch networks, or come back after the match window has expired.
+It won't recover visitors who return from a different device, switch networks, or come back after the match window has expired (visitors who still have their first-party cookie are recognized regardless of the window).

 Best Practices